Newry, Co. Down

 The main accommodation block had the Master's quarters at the centre, with male and female wings to each side.
 At the rear, a range of single-storey utility rooms such as bakehouse and washhouse connected through to the infirmary and idiots' wards via a central spine containing the chapel and dining-hall.

 During the famine in the mid-1840s, stables were converted into day-rooms and sheds erected to accommodate an additional 100 inmates.
-A fever hospital was subsequently erected at the north of the site.
+In October 1849, the union opened a sixty-bed fever hospital about 300 yards to the north of the workhouse.
+The building was again designed by George Wilkinson, who proclaimed that its construction incorporated "the newest improvements with regard to ventilation, closets, kitchen, supply of water, sewerage etc... without going to extravagant expense.".

 The site later became Daisy Hill Hospital with little remaining of the original buildings.
-Only the fever hospital and the later hospital infirmary block survive.
+Only the now remodelled fever hospital survives.

 - The Workhouses of Ulster by Michael H Gould, 1983.